paulczar/paulczar.github.io-source/content/blog/spring-into-kubernetes-part-1/index.md

 $ cd spring-petclinic
 ```

-Ordinarily you'd use `docker build` to create a docker image, however this repo does not have a `Dockerfile`, thankfully we have a way through maven to do this using the [Google JIB project](https://github.com/GoogleContainerTools/jib):
+Ordinarily you'd use `docker build` to create a docker image, however for [some](https://github.com/spring-projects/spring-petclinic/issues/348) reason the [spring community](https://github.com/spring-projects/spring-petclinic/pull/338) has decided [not to support building docker images in a standard way](https://github.com/spring-projects/spring-petclinic/issues/339) and thus this repo does not have a `Dockerfile`, thankfully we have some less obvious ways through maven to do this using tools like the [Google JIB project](https://github.com/GoogleContainerTools/jib):

 ```console
 $ mvn compile -Dimage=spring/petclinic:spring-k8s-1 \